Gianni De Biasi: Clubs in Italy

 On 16 April 2008, he was announced by Torino to replace Walter Novellino for the five final matchdays, with the aim to save the club from relegation once again.
 Once again, De Biasi saved the team.
-On 8 December 2008 he was sacked after fifteen matches, blamed by the team's manager for the fact that Torino was once again struggling to avoid relegation.
-However, despite hiring and then dismissing a second and then a third coach, the team was still relegated at the end of the championship.
+On 8 December 2008, he was sacked after fifteen matches, blamed by the team's owner for the fact that Torino was once again struggling to avoid relegation.
+However, despite hiring and then dismissing two further coaches, the team were still relegated at the end of the season.

 On 22 December 2009, Udinese dismissed manager Pasquale Marino and appointed De Biasi to take charge of the struggling team from North-Eastern Italy.
-However, results did not particularly improve under his tenure as head coach, and De Biasi himself was removed from his post on 21 February 2010 with Marino being named back at the helm of the club.
+However, results did not particularly improve under his tenure as head coach, and De Biasi himself was removed from his post on 21 February 2010, with Marino being brought back at the helm of the club.